 If a student club or organization is interested in doing external private fund raising they will first need to complete the CSI Event Registration Form, at least 10 business days prior to the event.
 The event will be provisionally registered, pending approval from the Office of Annual Giving.
-The club or organization representative will be directed to meet with The Director of Annual Giving in the Office of Annual Giving in U-SU 102.
+The club or organization representative will be directed to meet with The Director of Annual Giving in the Office of Annual Giving in U-SU 102 and will need to complete the Student Clubs and Organization External Private Fundraising Approval Form.

 The Director of Annual Giving will need to review and approve all private external fund raising events and activities to make sure they met the educational-exemption criteria and to make sure all policies and procedures are followed.